 Click ‘Workflow’ (from the top navigation bar), then ‘Public workflows’ to load the public workflow page in the main panel.

-Check the ‘Association’ workflow, then click “Load”.
-The App forms are loaded in the main panel, and analysis histories are loaded in the right panel.
+Check the ‘Association’ workflow, then click “Relaunch”.
+The App forms will be loaded in the main panel, and analysis histories are loaded in the right panel.